kirill-markin/mumble_notice/README.md

 # mumble_notice

-Notice in telegram and jabber when someone enters or leaves mumble room.
+Notice in telegram and jabber when someone enters or leaves mumble room on the same server.

 ## Dependencies